Introduction

 The General Business Program: An Individually-Designed Major for BBA and BSBA Students (People & Society or STEM)

-The Individualized General Business Major allows students at Miami Herbert Business School to tailor an area of business specialization creatively and to seek and develop connections among the business disciplines in ways that will suit their own academic interests and graduate school or career objectives.
+The B.B.A.
+Individualized General Business and the B.S.B.A.
+Individualized General Business allow students at Miami Herbert Business School to tailor an area of business specialization creatively and to seek and develop connections among the business disciplines in ways that will suit their own academic interests and graduate school or career objectives.
 Building upon the strong foundation provided by the Business Core, students pursuing this program of study will be motivated to craft a unique business specialization that enhances their ability to respond to and compete in a dynamic economic marketplace.

 The Global Business Co-Major (People & Society)